A great philosopher from a faraway land once said, “Ohana means family. Family means no one gets left behind, or forgotten.”

 I think that philosopher was pretty far off the mark, or at the very least, never saw the Home Alone movies.
 Going much deeper into this issue than the writers of Lilo and Stitch really intended, I think that trying to define a concept like family is pretty silly.
 It’s one of those things that defies easy explanation, like true love, or why Adam Sandler keeps getting paid to make movies.

 Calling Furman one big family is not really accurate.
-Calling it a very large family reunion is probably more to the point – there’s a bunch of people I’m supposed to know but don’t, there’s a lot of people who make me wonder how they even got here, and who I pray I’m not that closely connected to.
+Calling it a very large family reunion is probably more to the point – there’s a bunch of people I’m supposed to know but don’t, there’s a lot of people who make me wonder how they even got here, and a few who I pray I’m not that closely connected to.

 And sometimes, there’s even pretty good food.